Neural Network Matrix Product Operator: A Multi-Dimensionally Integrable Machine Learning Potential: Methods

 \BlockL{\varPhi^{[:i-1]}_{p\beta_{i-1}}} \BlockR{\varPhi^{[i+2:]}_{p\beta_{i+1}}} \BlockAll{\varPhi\substack{p\\\rho_i\rho_{i+1}\\\beta_{i-1}\beta_{i+1}}} \TwoDot{B\substack{\rho_i\rho_{i+1}\\\beta_{i-1}\beta_{i+1}}} \OneDot{C\substack{\rho_i\\\beta_{i-1}\beta_{i}}}

 We defined the loss function $\mathcal{L}$ as a sum of energy and force mean squared errors (MSE).

 The gradient of $w_{\rho_i}^{(i)}, b_{\rho_i}^{(i)}$ and $U$ to the loss function $\mathcal{L}$ can be evaluated by the automatic differentiation facilitated by the deep learning framework.
 In our implementation, \texttt{JAX} library was used \cite{jax2018github}.
-These parameters were updated by the Adam optimization\cite{kingma2017ba}.
+These parameters were updated by the Adam optimization \cite{kingma2017ba}.
 In addition, we used QR decomposition to retract $U$ onto the Stiefel manifold to keep the orthogonality for each step \cite{bonnabel2013bonnabel,becigneul2019ganea}.
 We referred to the implementation of the Riemannian Adam optimization algorithm in \texttt{geoopt} library \cite{geoopt2020kochurov}.
+The computational complexity of the Coordinator layer optimization scales at least as $\mathcal{O}(f^3)$ due to QR decomposition and gradient evaluation.
+However, this cost is typically less significant than the sweeping optimization described below for two key reasons: (1) basis function optimization can be performed with loose convergence criteria, and (2) the matrix $U$ can be implemented in a sparse block-diagonal form, as coordinate rotation can be limited to physically coupled coordinate pairs when extending to larger systems.

 The optimization scheme of TT core tensor $W\substack{\rho_i\\\beta_{i-1}\beta_i}$ is different from the conventional neural network optimization because TN has gauge freedom, which means that TN can return the same value from the contraction of different tensors, for instance, $A_{ij}=\sum_k U_{ik}\Sigma_{kk}V_{kj} = \sum_k U_{ik} C_{kj} = \sum_k D_{ik}V_{kj}$.
 The DMRG algorithm successfully imposed the canonical gauge form on the MPS and updated each core tensor from left to right and right to left (a strategy called $sweeping$).
 We employed the same approach for the TT core optimization.
 It is helpful to introduce the following gauge fixed notation: